Welcome to ERA COLT Online …

 The Representor Archive

-ERA members are free to browse online or download articles from of all Representor issues published in the past four years.
+ERA members are free to browse online or download articles from of all Representor issues published in the past seven years.

 ERA Quick Connections

 ERA’s monthly e-newsletter provides members with a convenient way to catch up on business information, announcements and events of interest.

 The most widely used online, searchable source for finding rep candidates is the ERA Locator.

 The ERA Electronics Industry Dictionary of Abbreviations, Acronyms, Nicknames, Terminology is available to ERA members as a searchable glossary of industry terms and acronyms – make sure to check periodically for updates!

 It is an important gathering of the movers, shakers and brightest minds that electronic component manufacturers, distributors and representatives have to offer.In an energized, progressive atmosphere, top decision makers come together to build business.
 It’s a forum to plan, discuss new opportunities, and reset goals.The core of EDS is valuable idea exchange.
 It happens through high-level strategic meetings, event functions and informal gatherings.
 Business relationships are rekindled and new ones formed.